-- 2.14 Increasing rental values indicates an improving economic environment in district centres. - 2.15 Information on this indicator will be gathered from the VOPMR and will continue to be reported in future years against the base values of 2004.
-However, due to a lack of reliable evidence the figures quoted for 2009 are given as an approximate guide. - 2.16 In addition the valuation Office is currently reviewing its indicators to determine whether they are fit for purpose in the 21st Century.
+- 2.15 Increasing rental values indicates an improving economic environment in district centres. - 2.16 Information on this indicator will be gathered from the VOPMR and will continue to be reported in future years against the base values of 2004.
+However, due to a lack of reliable evidence the figures quoted for 2009 are given as an approximate guide.
+There is little reliable data available for 2010 due to uncertain market conditions. - 2.17 In addition the Valuation Office is currently reviewing its indicators to determine whether they are fit for purpose in the 21st Century.